 - 36. Measures to redress discrimination based on SOGI, even if partial, are now available in 35 member states, which marks considerable progress to the 2013 Review process (19).
 Policy or legislative measures to combat discrimination on the grounds of SOGI have been adopted in 35 member states.
-Four of these states replied that they have partially implemented measures for combating discrimination on the ground of sexual orientation, while five did so for the ground of gender identity. - 37.
+Four of these states (Luxembourg, Moldova, Slovak Republic, Ukraine) replied that they have partially implemented measures for combating discrimination on the ground of sexual orientation, while five did so for the ground of gender identity (Monaco, Lithuania, Luxembourg, Slovak Republic, Ukraine). - 37.
 By 2018, 19 member states had adopted and implemented thematic or transversal action plans on SOGI with the majority of the respondents mentioning the inclusion of the Recommendation.
 Montenegro answered that the Recommendation was a starting point in producing the first ever SOGI strategy and improving national legislation. - 38.
 Since the 2013 Review, there has been significant progress as far as the adoption of measures to collect and analyse data on discrimination on the ground of sexual orientation is concerned.
 By 2018, 29 member states had adopted and implemented or partially (seven) implemented such measures, while in the 2013 Review only 11 states had such measures in place.
-Five member states still lack measures to collect information on this ground.
+Five member states (Estonia, Germany, Latvia, Malta and Switzerland) still lack measures to collect information on this ground.
 Measures to collect and analyse data on discrimination on the ground of gender identity have equally been adopted by 29 member states, compared to eight in 2013.
-In 2018, nine member states had partially implemented such measures.
-From all the states that replied having some measures in place to collect data on sexual orientation, only one mentioned not doing the same for gender identity.
+In 2018, nine member states had partially implemented such measures (Albania, Belgium, Czech Republic, Ireland, Italy, Luxembourg, Monaco, Poland and Serbia).
+From all the states that replied having some measures to collect data on sexual orientation, only Lithuania mentioned not doing the same for gender identity.